matsim-org/matsim-libs/contribs/protobuf/README.md

 before eclipse is able to compile it.
 This step needs to be repeated after every ``git pull''.

 A bit more:
-\t cd contrib/protobuf
+	cd contrib/protobuf
-\t mvn eclipse:clean   # removes pre-existing eclipse-specific settings
+	mvn eclipse:clean   # removes pre-existing eclipse-specific settings mvn eclipse:eclipse
-\t mvn eclipse:eclipse
-\t mvn clean install
+	mvn clean install

-It has worked when `target/generated-sources` shows up as source folder.
-This is there `ProtobufEvents.java` is residing, which is otherwise denoted as missing at many places.
+`target/generated-sources` needs to show up as source folder.
+This is where `ProtobufEvents.java` is residing, which is otherwise denoted as missing at many places.